Bicycle saddle

-A bicycle saddle, often called a bicycle seat, is one of five contact points on an upright bicycle, the others being the two pedals and the two handles on the handlebars.
+A bicycle saddle, sometimes called a bicycle seat, is one of five contact points on an upright bicycle, the others being the two pedals and the two handles on the handlebars.
 (A bicycle seat in the specific sense also supports the back.)

 The bicycle saddle has been known as such since the bicycle evolved from the draisine, a forerunner of the bicycle.
 It performs a similar role as a horse's saddle, not bearing all the weight of the rider as the other contact points also take some of the load.

 A bicycle saddle is commonly attached to the seatpost and the height of the saddle can usually be adjusted by the seatpost telescoping in and out of the seat tube.

 Components

 Typical saddles are composed of a few identifiable components.

 Shell

 The shell creates the shape of the saddle.
 The nose of the saddle is the forward most part.
 It is usually rounded.
 The shell can be made from several materials.

 Most modern saddles have a hard shell made from a moulded piece of plastic, such as nylon.
 Carbon fiber may also be used.

 Leather saddles do not have a hard shell.
 Instead a moulded piece of thick leather is stretched, like a taut hammock, between the front and rear ends of the rails.
 Traditional leather saddles such as those made by Brooks have been used for many years.
 Such a saddle is generally more comfortable after a break-in period during which it conforms to the shape of the rider, so long as the basic shape is right to start with.